 “Maldini was the best and toughest defender I ever faced.
 He had everything: he was a complete defender, who was strong, intelligent, and an excellent man-marker” Zlatan Ibrahimovic

 Did you Know?

-On 18 April 2009, Maldini announced that he would be retiring at the end of the 2008–09 season.
-On 17 May 2009, in the Stadio Friuli, Maldini played his 900th official match for Milan in a league game against Udinese.
-Maldini’s last match in San Siro was on 24 May, a 3–2 loss against Roma, and was given a standing ovation by the fans.
+This captain arm band was issued for Paolo Maldini for the Serie A game between Milan and Roma which took place in Milan, “Giuseppe Meazza” Stadium, on May 24th 2009.
+Roma defeated Milan 3-2.
+This game was also the Maldini farewell game at San Siro Stadium.
+This captain arm band was made by Paolo Maldini himself for his last game.
+One curious thing about this arm band is that all writing were initially made in black and blue which are Internazionale F.C. colors.
+So when Maldini realized it he slightly changed some details adding some red color on printing.
+This arm band so it is issued but not worn during the game.
+After the game it was given him a standing ovation by the fans.
 There was a small controversy, however, when the Milan Ultras fans known as Brigate Rossonere protested against Maldini as he said goodbye.
-His last appearance for Milan, and his last game as an active player, was a 2–0 win against Fiorentina on 31 May 2009 in the last match of the Series A season.
+His last appearance for Milan, and his last game as an active player, was a 2–0 win against Fiorentina on 31 May 2009 in the last match of the Serie A season.
 This win meant Milan finished in third place and qualified for the following season’s Champions League.
-While Maldini was once again given a standing ovation by half the fans, the Milan Ultras once again protested against him while he was greeting the fans.
-Maldini was very disappointed and he also did the fingers to the Brigate Rossonere..
+Maldini was once again given a standing ovation by the fans.
 As they had previously done with Franco Baresi’s number 6 shirt, Milan retired Maldini’s number 3 shirt, but stated that it will be bequeathed to one of his sons if one of them were to make the club’s senior team.